 But how many words should you write every day?

-Here are the daily word counts of 39 famous authors.
+Nobody really knows, but here are the daily word counts of 39 famous authors.
 (Please bear in mind that a double-spaced manuscript page contains approximately 300 words.)

 Do you have a daily word count?